opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 * OWL properties: `http://data.euskadi.eus/def/{OntologyName}#{PropertyName}`.
 * OWL Ontology: `http://data.euskadi.eus/def/{OntologyName}`.
 * SKOS Concept: `http://data.euskadi.eus/kos/{ConceptName}`.
 * Dataset in a DCAT file: `http://data.euskadi.eus/dataset/{NamedGraph}`.
+For example, `http://data.euskadi.eus/dataset/bopv-european-legislation-identifier-eli/`.
 * Distribution in a DCAT file: `http://data.euskadi.eus/distribution/{NamedGraph}/[lang]/format`. `lang` is optional.
+For example, `http://data.euskadi.eus/distribution/bopv-european-legislation-identifier-eli/lod`.
 * Named Graph in a DCAT file or Triple Store: `http://data.euskadi.eus/graph/{NamedGraph}`.
+For example, `http://data.euskadi.eus/graph/bopv-european-legislation-identifier-eli`.

 ## Content negotiation
-An important notion of Linked Data is that a URI identifies a resource (Iñigo Urkullu), but a resource can have different representations of the same content (An HTML page describing Iñigo Urkullu, RDF data describing Iñigo Urkullu, etc.).
+An important notion of Linked Data is that a URI identifies a resource (Euskadi), but a resource can have different representations of the same content (An HTML page describing Euskadi, RDF data describing Euskadi, etc.).
 [Content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4) is the process by which the server provides the appropriate representation for each client, according to the MIME type of the `Accept` header provided by the client (`text/html` for a web browser, `application/rdf+xml` for an RDF agent, etc.).

 The content negotiation process at Open Data Euskadi is designed in the same way as in DBpedia.
 There is a URI with the token `id` (`resource` in DBpedia), and the content negotiation process redirects the client with HTTP 303 codes to the appropriate URLs containing representations (`page` or `data` URLs).
 In the case of Open Data Euskadi there is an additional consideration since there are two types of pages: pages that represent only data (`doc`) and pages that represent web content that was transposed to RDF (`page`) (See section "Relation between Web content and Named Graphs in the Triple Store" bellow).